There’s a difference between fermented foods and probiotics (even if labels tell you otherwise). Here’s why both are great additions to your routine.

 Reader’s Digest is where we answer common questions about digestive health as simply and jargon-free as possible.
 If you’re seeking snackable info, start with our short answer.
 Hungry for more?
 Dig into our longer explanation.
 Have a question of your own that you’d like us to break down in a future Reader’s Digest?
 DM us on Instagram.

 Fermentation is having a moment.
-Products like kefir, kombucha, kimchi, sauerkraut, miso, raw cheese, pickles, and sourdough bread are popular all over the world not just for their unique taste (is it sour, tart, earthy, funky?), but also because they can offer a range of potential health benefits.
-Since the process of fermentation requires microbes, fermented foods and beverages are often conflated with probiotics—as well as the beneficial effects that a validated probiotic can offer.
-But just because a product contains microbes, doesn’t mean it meets the scientific definition of a probiotic.
-(We’ll get to that in a bit.)
+Foods like kefir, kombucha, and kraut are popular all over the world not just for their unique taste (is it sour, tart, earthy, funky?), but also because they can offer a range of potential benefits.
+This begs the question: If you eat fermented foods, do you even need to take a probiotic for gut health?

 Science with us—nerdy reads for your inbox biome1